ffrosch/Flask-SQLAlchemy-2.0.0-Beta-Example-App/README.md

 The database backend is configured as a **SQLite In-Memory** database (`"sqlite://"`)

+## Configuration

+Configuration can be adjusted by creating a file `.env` in the root folder and setting values there.
+The file `config.py` provides a basic configuration and should not be used for production.
+It is way too easy to accidentially commit production settings to version control.

 ## Usage

 1. Clone the repo, e.g. with the Github-CLI: `gh repo clone ffrosch/SQLAlchemy-2.0.0-Beta-Example-App`